-We at Driving2Save would like to send our best wishes to everyone impacted by the recent wildfires that have plagued Southern California, including our local communities on the South Coast.
+We at Driving2Save would like to send our best wishes to everyone impacted by the wildfires that have plagued California, including our local communities on the South Coast.
+We know firsthand how difficult it can be to go through a devastating wildfire in your community.

 As recovery begins, many of you may have questions regarding proper methods of cleaning up the ash and dust covering your homes.
-For information on home clean-up tips, check out city and county resources such as those posted by Santa Barbara and Ojai.
+For information on home clean-up tips, check out city and county resources such as those posted by Santa Barbara and Ojai after the Thomas Fire.

 There is no “how to” manual for cleaning ash off a car.
 So we put our scientific and research skills to work to help you figure it out.
 There are pros and cons to virtually every option.
 So, we’ve prioritized protecting your health and minimizing environmental damage.
-Our recommendations for cleaning ash off of, and out of a car are listed below:
+Our recommendations for cleaning ash off, and out of, a car are listed below:

-Patience!
-Wait for the ash fall to finish before you start cleaning.
+Be Patient.
+Please wait for the ash to stop falling before you start cleaning.

-We absolutely understand the desire to regain normalcy in our lives, but washing your car before the ash is done falling means that it will have to be done again, wasting time and money.
+We absolutely understand the desire to regain normalcy in our lives, but washing your car before the ash is done falling means that it will have to be done again, wasting time and money, and exposing you to health hazards unnecessarily.

 The ash may contain harmful substances such as asbestos from burned homes and very fine particulate matter that can get into your lungs.
 Wear a properly fitted N95 mask and keep it on throughout the cleaning process.